regregex/OS126/README.md

 vector may alter them *en route* to the caller.
 Their values are not passed to the second processor.

-Be sure to replace the terminator byte at the end of the new table.
+Be sure to replace the terminating NUL at the end of the new table.
-Formerly NUL, its present value is &80.
-The parser now also examines the empty string between it and the last command, and to prevent a match here, there must remain a `""` entry earlier in the table.

 ### Useful addresses